db-puzzle/maintenance-OS/docs/Optimization/1-production-planning-index-n+1-analysis.md

 For the production planning optimization specifically, the most impactful chaperone() implementations are:

-1. **ManufacturingOrder** parent/children - Eliminates N+1 when traversing the MO hierarchy
+1. **ManufacturingOrder** children - Eliminates N+1 when traversing down the MO hierarchy
-2. **BomItem** parent/children - Prevents extra queries when displaying BOM structure
+2. **BomItem** children - Prevents extra queries when displaying nested BOM structures
-3. **ManufacturingStep** dependencies - Avoids N+1 when checking step dependencies in routes
+3. **ManufacturingStep** dependentSteps - Avoids N+1 when checking which steps depend on a given step

+Note that `chaperone()` only helps when iterating through collections of children (HasMany/MorphMany relationships).
+When accessing parent relationships (BelongsTo), the parent is already loaded directly without N+1 issues.

 These changes alone could reduce queries by an additional 10-20% when navigating complex hierarchies.